AdmiralSnackbar66/dnd/ttrpgs/Campaigns/Strixhaven/Locations/to be deleted.md

 If the characters pass by the western study area before orientation, members of the Live-Action Roleplaying Guild are pulling costumes and props from a half dozen old trunks.
 The guild is preparing for an event later on the Biblioplex’s lawn: a game they call Beholders versus Behirs.

 [[Rosimyffenbip Wuzfeddlims]] is directing students as they cobble together beholder and behir costumes, as well as visual effects made from sheets, blankets, wooden frames, tin plates, and illusion magic.
-(This preparation erupts into chaos during [[That Trunk Has Teeth!]]
+(This preparation erupts into chaos during [[3.
+That Trunk Has Teeth!]]

 #### B9.
 Book Garden